-What is a Separated Coat?
+What is a Separated or Staring Coat in Cats?

 The cat’s fur might look separated if it’s sick, old, or not eating well.
 Infections and parasites can also cause the coat to look clumpy and separated.